Jamie O'Hara (footballer): Wolverhampton Wanderers

 Following the arrival of Kenny Jackett as manager, it was announced in June 2013 that O'Hara had been made available for transfer.
-At the beginning of the upcoming season, O'Hara was not allocated a squad number and Jackett reiterated that he remained outside his plans.
+At the beginning of the new season, O'Hara was not allocated a squad number and Jackett reiterated that he remained outside his plans.
 However, by late October, with no interest from other clubs, Jackett stated that "the last four months have humbled him (O'Hara)" and that "everyone at the club is willing to give him a second chance".
 O'Hara was thus given a squad number and withdrawn from the transfer list.
 He made his playing return in a 2–2 draw at Carlisle and also featured in the following game.

-O'Hara fell out of first team contention after these appearances with manager Kenny Jackett citing his lack of fitness.
+O'Hara fell out of first team contention after these appearances, with manager Kenny Jackett citing his lack of fitness.
 He spent a short trial period at Blackpool in late November 2013 but they did not pursue their interest in taking him on loan.
 Without any involvement in Wolves' first team for several months, O'Hara requested that Wolves permit him to undertake an intense three-week training programme (at his own expense) at a training facility in Los Angeles, which he did in February 2014.
-After returning, he featured as an over-age player for Wolves' under-21 games, with Kenny Jackett saying that he was "surprised nobody has taken him" and that hoped that "somebody wants to take a chance (on O'Hara)" before the close of the loan window.
+After returning, he featured as an over-age player for Wolves' under-21 games, with Kenny Jackett saying that he was "surprised nobody has taken him" and that he hoped that "somebody wants to take a chance (on O'Hara)" before the close of the loan window.
 However, the only reported loan interest came from his former club Portsmouth, now near the foot of League Two, but no deal was agreed.

-Shortly after having not been issued a squad number for the new season, on 28 August 2014 O'Hara's contract was terminated with immediate effect by mutual consent.
+Shortly after having not been issued a squad number for the new season, on 28 August 2014, O'Hara's contract was terminated with immediate effect by mutual consent.